KovasMcCann/School_Notes/Unit_6/Arrays.md

 ## Access

-To access elements of an Array you can use the name of the array and the desired position inclosed in ``[]``'s
+To access elements of an Array you can use the name of the array and the desired position inclosed inside of the ``[]``'s

 ```java
 System.out.println(cars[0])